-- 1. EOTA will present the Commission with a detailed work programme, at the latest, by the end of April 2003. - 2.
-This programme will include all aspects considered necessary to ensure the quality of the ETA guideline and the subsequent ETAs in order to permit the assessment of the fitness for use (in accordance with Article 4 (2) of the Directive) of the products covered by the mandate.
-In particular it will contain the following: - a) the title of the ETA guideline; - b) the content of the guideline, including reference to those items mentioned in III.2;
+- 1. The ETA Guideline resulting from the execution of this mandate will have to be delivered by no later than June 2006. - 2.
+EOTA will present the Commission with a detailed work programme, at the latest, by the end of three months after positive opinion from the Standing Committee on Construction. - 2.
+The detailed work programme will include all aspects considered necessary to ensure the quality of the ETA Guideline and the subsequent ETAs, in order to permit the assessment of the fitness for use (in accordance with Article 4 (2) of the Directive) of the products covered by the mandate.
+In particular it will contain the following:

-OJ C 62, 28.02.1994
+(1) O.J N°C 62, 28.02.1994